Danielle Dax

-Danielle Dax (born 23 September 1958) is an English experimental musician and producer most active from the late-1970s to the mid-1990s.
+Danielle Gardner (born 23 September 1958), known professionally as Danielle Dax, is an English rock musician, music producer, and artist most active from the late-1970s to the mid-1990s.

 Early life

 She was born Danielle Gardner, in Southend-on-Sea, Essex, England.
-Dax's first performance on stage in London was when she was a pre-teen.
+Dax's first performance on stage in London was when she was a child.
 She sang in Benjamin Britten's opera, Noye's Fludde (Noah's Flood), at the Royal Albert Hall.
 Preceding this, the first time Dax appeared on stage was at the age of three as an orange Jelly Baby on the Southend bandstand.
-After a short modelling career (she won the "Miss Evening Echo" competition in 1976), she turned music.
+After a short modelling career (she won the "Miss Evening Echo" competition in 1976), she turned to music.